 We also recommend reading:

-- Greetings and Farewells in Japanese
+- Greetings, salutations, and farewells in Japanese

-- 50 Ways to Say “Hi” and “Hello” in Japanese
+- 50 ways to say “Hi” and “Hello” in Japanese

 - 10 Japanese Words that Describe Japan and its Culture

-Table of Content
+Table of Contents

 How are you?